Zhijiang Campus, Zhejiang University: History

 The planning of the campus began in 1906, in which year, four foreign missionaries of Presbyterian Church in the United States of America, each based in Hangzhou, Ningbo, Shanghai and Suzhou, along with a representative of the faculty of Hangchow Presbyterian College formed a board of directors.
 The first meeting of the board was held in November, during which the board resolved to build a new campus outside the urban area of Hangzhou.
 After the meeting, the college slowly purchased the land of the campus, until the construction began in 1909.
 As a member of the board and a representative of the churn in Hangzhou, John Leighton Stuart was a major participator during planning and construction, along with his family in Hangzhou.
 His brother Warren Horton Stuart taught at the college and served as the president of the college from 1916 to 1922, who lived in the Paxton Residence on the campus with his family.

 The construction was finished in two phases.
 With Phase 1 most finished in the Winter of 1910, Hangchow Presbyterian College moved into the campus from Dataer Lane in the city centre of Hangzhou in February 1911.
-The Chinese name of the college was changed from Yuying (育英, literally nurturing the elites) to Zhijiang (之江, literally the Qiantang River, which the campus is upon) after the relocation.
+The Chinese name of the college was changed from Yuying (育英, literally nurturing the elites) to Zhijiang (之江, literally "the river", referring to the Qiantang River that the campus borders) after the relocation.
 In 1914, the college was renamed as Hangchow Christian College in English.
 In Chinese, it was renamed as Zhijiang University (之江大学).